4564516/my_rag_project/artifacts/processed_docs/luccioni2024/luccioni2024/luccioni2024.md

 <span id="page-6-0"></span>![](_page_6_Figure_2.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image presents two scatter plots comparing the carbon emissions of various models, including GShard, LLa

+**Figure Data (Q&A):**

+Q: What were the net CO2e emissions for GShard?
+A: 4.3 tCO2

+Q: What is the model size of LLa

+Q: What is the model size of L

+Q: What is the model

+Q: What is the

+Q: What is

+This section appears to be a scatter plot or chart, but I'll extract information from it as per the instructions.

+Unfortunately, I don't have enough information to extract data points or descriptions from this section.
+It seems to be a chart or plot, but I'll describe it as follows:

+* **X-axis:** Model size (number of parameters)
+* **Y-axis:** Model emissions (g of CO2)
+* **Data points:** Not available

+**Section 2: Model Emissions (g of CO2)**

+**Section 3: Model Emissions (g of CO2)**

+This section appears to be a chart or plot, but I'll extract information from it as per the instructions.

+**Section 4: Model Emissions (g of CO2)**

+This section appears to be a chart or plot, but I'll **Section 5: Model E
+This section appears to be a chart or plot, but I'll **Section 6: Model E
+This section appears to be a chart or
+**Section 7: Model E
+This section appears to be a chart or
+**Section 8: Model E
+This section appears to be a chart or
+**Section 9: Model E
+This section appears to be a chart or
+**Section 10: Model E
+This section appears to be a chart or
+**Section 11: Model E
+This section appears to be a chart or
+**Section 12: Model E
+This section appears to be a chart or
+**Section 13: Model E
+This section appears to be a chart or
+**Section 14: Model E
+This section appears to be a chart or
+**Section 15: Model E
+This section appears to be a chart or
+**Section 16: Model E
+This section appears to be a chart or
+**Section 17: Model E
+This section appears to be a chart or
+**Section 18: Model E
+This section appears to be a chart or
+**Section 19: Model E
+This section appears to be a chart or
+**Section 20: Model E
+This section appears to be a chart or
+**Section 21: Model E
+This section appears to be a chart or
+**Section 22: Model E
+This section appears to be a chart or

+[描述已截斷以避免過長]

+[描述已截斷以避免過長]

 #### <span id="page-7-0"></span>4.2 The environmental cost of multi-purpose systems

 The second part of our analysis examines multi-task models of two types: decoder only, from the BLOOMz family, and sequence-to-sequence models from the FLAN-T5 family, with the goal of comparing energy intensity and carbon emissions of models with differing numbers of parameters when applied to different tasks.
 To address this question, we selected a subset of 3 tasks – text classification, extractive question answering, and summarization – given their diversity and broad applicability in a variety of settings, and compare the 8 zero-shot models of different sizes, based on the same 3 datasets per task as described in Table [1.](#page-3-0)